Search over 7 million online records

 The free Civil Court Records Australia (CCRA) database can also sometimes provide additional information on debt related matters.

 Identifying persons before the court for specific offence types

 Some other states, whilst not specifically listing actual offences, do provide information in their daily court lists to assist in identifying certain matters such as domestic violence related charges.
-NSW and QLD records are a case in point.
+QLD, NSW and VIC records are a case in point.

 The ACCR Database can therefore assist in providing information on persons before the courts for specific offence types, such as:

 - Sexual exploitation of children and other sex related offences